 Oh, right.
 I live in Michigan.

-We never quite know when spring will make its appearance, last year was unseasonably warm (think 80’s) and this year we’re under a layer of snow.
+We never quite know when the warm spring weather will make its appearance, last year was unseasonably warm in March (think 80’s) and this year we’re under a layer of snow.
 So it’s probably safe to say that it’ll be soup weather for some time.

 - 1 pound dried black beans (or 3 cups cooked beans)

 - 2 bone-in center-cut pork chops